 © Darrell Arnold Ph.D.– (Reprinted with Permission)

-Buddhist philosophy originates with Siddhartha Gautama, the Buddha.
+Buddhist philosophy originates with Siddhartha Gautama.
 The Buddha’s life itself weaves an interesting philosophic narrative.
 According to tradition, he was born the son of a king in the Magda empire of Ancient India or present-day Nepal.
 He was raised a prince but eventually turned away from the life of politics that his father had envisaged for him in order to pursue a life of spirituality.
 Specifically, according to legend, his father attempted to shield him from seeing the troubles of the world.
 But on various occasions, the young Siddhartha left the princely castle and escaped into the streets of the city where he saw those who were ill, who grew old, who died, and finally a monk.
 Seeing this suffering Siddhartha felt compelled to seek a spiritual life.
 He then left his home to join wandering mendicants and try to achieve spiritual enlightenment.

 The sixth century was a tumultuous time, with many religious reformers who were dissatisfied with traditional Hinduism.
 Buddha, not himself a member of the priestly class or the Brahmin, joined these reformers, questioning the focus on the priestly class within Hinduism and more generally its strong caste system.
 In his search for enlightenment, Siddhartha initially engaged in strict asceticism, denying himself many of his bodily needs.
 But he is thought by adherents to eventually have achieved Enlightenment, after having long meditated under a Bodi tree.